Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Maintain a healthy diet

-• Do exercises recommend by your doctor
+• Do exercises recommended by your doctor

 • Control of blood sugar level

-• If it's necessary, the endocrinologist can prescribe insulin or oral medications
+• If it's necessary, the endocrinologist can prescribe insulin or oral medications.

 Treatment for prediabetes